FlowFuse/website/src/blog/2024/07/sending-and-receiving-discord-messages-with-node-red.md

 !["Sending messages to Discord users"](./images/discord-with-node-red-sending-msg-to-user.gif "Sending messages to Discord users")

-## Sending messages to Discord server
+## Sending messages to the Discord server

 To send a message to the Discord server, you have to make sure that your bot is a member of that server with appropriate permissions.